-The majority of the previously delineated near surface Inferred Mineral Resource Estimate has been upgraded to either the Measured or Indicated categories, achieving a key objective of the 2018 drill programme.
+The majority of the previously delineated near surface Inferred Mineral Resource Estimate has been upgraded to either the Measured Mineral Reource or Indicated categories, achieving a key objective of the 2018 drill programme.
 Approximately 95% of the Measured and Indicated Mineral Resource Blocks are at a depth of less than 160 m below the surface of the hill, indicating that the majority will be accessible by open pit mining.

-Scientific and technical information in relation to these results and related disclosure, including sampling, analytical, and test data underlying the information, has been approved and verified by Dr. Scott Swinden of Swinden Geoscience Consultants Ltd, who is a "Qualified Person" in accordance with National Instrument 43-101, Standards of Disclosure for Mineral Projects.
+Scientific and technical information in relation to these results and related disclosure, including sampling, analytical, and test data underlying the information, has been approved and verified by Dr. Scott Swinden of Swinden Geoscience Consultants Ltd, who is a "Qualified Person" in accordance with NI43-101.

 Sample preparation and analytical work for the drilling and channel sampling programmes are being provided by Intertek-Genalysis Laboratories (Perth, Australia) employing ICP-MS techniques suitable for rare earth analyses and following strict internal Quality Assurance/Quality Control ("QAQC") procedures inserting duplicates, blanks and standards.
-Internal Laboratory QAQC was also completed to include blanks, standards and duplicates.
+Internal laboratory QAQC was also completed to include blanks, standards and duplicates.

-In terms of other aspects of the Feasibility Study, Mkango has shipped a 60 tonne bulk sample to Australia and the bulk sample has been prepared for future metallurgical pilot test work.
-The pilot plant facility has been reviewed through a detailed tender process and has now been chosen.
-Metallurgical optimisation continues at laboratories in Australia.
-The work programme was scaled up following receipt of the most recent Talaxis funding and is focused on flotation and hydrometallurgy.
+In terms of other aspects of the Feasibility Study, Mkango shipped a 60 tonne bulk sample to Australia for pilot test work.
+Potential pilot plant facilities were reviewed through a detailed tender process and ALS Metallurgy in Perth, Australia was selected.